clio-janelia/clio_ingest/README.md

 in the web application.
 Note: a version number is appended to the workflow name: em_processing_[id]_[version].
 To run:

 	% airflow trigger_dag -r test1 -c '{"email": "your email"}' em_processing_slice2_0.1

-The semantics are slightly different when triggering Airflow through Composer on the command line)
+The semantics are slightly different when triggering Airflow through Composer on the command line:

 	% airflow trigger_dag -- em_processing_slice2_0.1 --run_id test1 --conf '{"email": "your email"}'